AlanHorowitz/open-ended-capstone/README.md

 1. if gateway host shown is not 172.18.0.1, edit config.sh to change the host to the shown ip address
 1. source config.sh
 1. docker-compose -f docker-compose-db.yaml up -d
-1. pip install -r requirements-sourcesystems.txt
+1. pip install -r requirements-operations.txt

 ### To run demo1.py